jlsajfj/Portfolio/Javascript/Node JS/Mental Bot.md

 }
 ```

-The most basic usage is purely `@MentalBot clear`, where the bot will clear the latest 100 messages.
+The most basic usage is `@MentalBot clear`, where the bot will clear the latest 100 messages.
 As shown below, it simply calls the delete function for 100 messages.

 ```javascript
 if(args.length == 2){